Busoga: Politics

 Busoga's first native King was the chief of Bugabula, Yosia Nadiope.
 Nadiope died in 1913 and was, in 1919, succeeded by the chief of Bulamogi, Ezekiel Tenywa Wako, who had both support of the colonialist British support and an administrative background, in addition to his being educated at the prestigious Kings' College Budo.
 Gideon Obodha of Kigulu (another contender for the post) was unfamiliar with the British system, and William Wilberforce Nadiope Kadhumbula of Bugabula was an infant whose regent (Mwami Mutekanga) was ineligible as a mukoopi (a commoner).
 In 1918-19, the title of Isebantu Kyabazinga was created and Wako took the throne.
 In 1925 Wako became a member of the Uganda Kings Council, consisting of the Kyabazinga of Busoga, the Kabaka of Buganda, the Omukamas of Bunyoro and Toro and the Omugabe of Ankole.

 On 11 February 1939 Owekitibwa Ezekerial Tenywa Wako, father of the last Kyabazinga of Busoga Henry Wako Muloki and the Zibondo of Bulamogi, was installed as the first Kyabazinga of Busoga (a title he held until his 1949 retirement).
 By Wako's retirement, the Lukiiko had expanded to include elected representatives (two from each of Busoga's 55 sub-counties).

-When Wako retired the Busoga Lukiiko resolved that the Kyabazinga should be elected from the five lineages of Baise Ngobi (Ababiito), hereditary rulers traditionally believed to have been the five sons of the Omukama of Bunyoro who migrated to Busoga from Bunyoro.
+When Wako retired the Busoga Lukiiko resolved that the Kyabazinga should be elected from the five lineages of Baise Ngobi (Ababiito), hereditary rulers traditionally believed to have been the five sons of the Omukama of Bunyoro who migrated to Busoga from Bunyoro (present-day Bunyoro-Kitara and Tooro kindgoms).
 This method of election was used for subsequent elections, beginning in 1949 when Owekitibwa Chief William Wilberforce Nadiope Kadhumbula of Bugabula was elected.
 He served for two terms of three years each, followed by Henry Wako Muloki (who also served two terms).
 In 1957, the title Inhebantu of Busoga was introduced for the wife of the Kyabazinga (or Isebantu).

 When monarchies were abolished in 1966, the Kyabazinga was dethroned.
 Idi Amin expelled the Asians from Uganda in 1972, and Jinja suffered socially and economically.
 The government of Yoweri Museveni has tried to encourage them to return.
 The Asian influence remains, particularly in architecture and street names.